bitrise-io/devcenter/_articles/en/reviews/uploading-an-android-keystore-file.md

     curl -X POST -H 'Authorization: THE-ACCESS-TOKEN'/v0.1/apps/{app-slug}/android-keystore-files/{generic-project-file-slug}/uploaded

 Now your keystore file is uploaded in the `ANDROID KEYSTORE FILE` section of the `Code Signing` tab.

-## Updating an uploaded keystore file

-You can perform minor updates to an uploaded keystore file with the [relevant Bitrise API](https://api-docs.bitrise.io/) using the `PATCH` method.
-If you've uploaded your file to [Bitrise](https://www.bitrise.io), you can visually check any changes to it on our `Code Signing` tab.

-The required parameters are:

-* app slug
-* keystore file slug

-For example, to make a keystore file protected, you can set the `is_protected` flag of your keystore file to `true`.

-    curl -X PATCH -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/keystore-file/KEYSTORE-FILE-SLUG -d '{"is_protected":true}'

-* **_replacing with another one?_**
-* **_changing attributes? expose for pull requests, make it protected, delete, download_**

-{% include message_box.html type="warning" title="Careful with those attributes!" content="

-In the case of iOS code signing files, you can set the `is_protected`, `is_exposed` and `processed` attributes of the document:

-* Once the `is_protected` flag is set to `true,` it cannot be changed anymore.
-* When the value of `is_protected` is true, then the `is_expose` flag cannot be set to another value.
-* Once the `processed` flag is set to true, then its value cannot be changed anymore.

-  Violating these constraints the response will be Bad Request.

-  Note that the previous `/apps/{APP-SLUG}/provisioning-profiles/{PROVISIONING-PROFILE-SLUG}/uploaded` endpoint will have the same effect as this one with the request body `processed:true`. "%}

-## Deleting a keystore file

-You can delete your uploaded keystore file with using the `DELETE` method.

-The required parameters are:

-* app slug
-* keystore file slug

-Example curl request:

-    curl -X DELETE 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/keystore-file'

-## Downloading an keystore file

-If you’d like to download the actual file from AWS, you can do so with the following `curl` requests:

-    curl -X POST -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/keystore-file/KEYSTORE-FILE-SLUG'

-The response will contain a pre-signed, expiring AWS URL for the file.